justinzelinsky/justinzelinsky.github.io/source/_posts/how-ive-changed-coding.md

 });
 ```

 I was stuck in the world of `this` once again.
 However, being back in the world of `this`, I started to reassess my use of arrow functions versus standard function declarations.
-There is certainly a time and place where `this` matters and using arrow functions is certainly prefeable to the classic `const self = this;`.
+There is certainly a time and place where `this` matters and using arrow functions is certainly preferable to the classic `const self = this;`.
 That being said, I started to realize that my desire to always use arrow functions actually signaled some intent which may or may not be true.

 Arrow functions do not have "its own bindings to the this, arguments, super, or new.target keywords."
-When I use arrow functions, I am actually signaling that the various bindings matter.
-This may or may not be the case.
+When I use arrow functions, I am actually signaling that the various bindings may actually matter which may or may not be true.
 The actual function keyword works perfectly fine I realized.
 Even when I'm not writing object-oriented code, it may be useful to use the actual function declaration and leverage arrow functions when I need the different behavior of arrow functions (e.g. infering the value of `this` or being able to have implicit returns for one-liners.)

 ### tl;dr